awesomo4000/excellent/NEWHIRE.md

 If verification fails:
 1. Compare your implementation with the reference example line by line
+2. Run the autocheck.py script to identify technical issues
-2. Try manual verification to see exactly what's different
+3. Use verify.py to see exactly what's different visually
-3. Sometimes you need to rebuild with the exact same values as the reference
+4. Sometimes you need to rebuild with the exact same values as the reference
-4. For formulas, use the C library's exact syntax rather than creating your own
+5. For formulas, use the C library's exact syntax rather than creating your own

 Remember that the goal is binary compatibility with the reference files, not just visual similarity.